NUFORC Home

 Duration: 2-3 seconds

-Characteristics: There was an aura or haze around the object
+Characteristics: Aura or haze around object

 White-translucen light radiating from sky in a spherical shape.
 Only a few seconds long.
 No major electrical outages in the area